Story 📖

 We moved to McAllen, Texas, a small city in the southern tip of Texas (20 min from the border to Mexico).
 This is the city where I grew up until I went to college at Texas A&M University and studied computer science there.

-I am now living in Palo Alto, California (Silicon Valley).
+I am now living in San Francisco, California.

 Photo of Julian in Medellin

-Hanging out in the outskirts of Medellin (up in the mountains) or a recent trip during Christmas 2022
+Hanging out in the outskirts of Medellin (up in the mountains) during Christmas 2022

 Photo of Medellin